Weill-Neurohub-OPTiMaL/reconstruction-3d/calibration/detailed_calibration_documentation.md

 5) Run the calibration executable between each pair of cameras.
 There are two flags `--cam0` and `--cam1`.
 The parameters for these cameras are integers starting from 0 corresponding to an individual camera.
 0 is the leftmost camera, 1 is the camera to the right of the 0th camera, and so on.
 If you have two cameras, here is an example command.
 You have to be in the outer most `openpose` directory for this or else you won't be able to access your intrinsic xml files: `./build/x64/Release/Calibration.exe --mode 2 --grid_square_size_mm 30.0 --grid_number_inner_corners 8x6 --omit_distortion --calibration_image_dir {consolidated_extrinsic_undistorted_images} --cam0 0 --cam1 1`.
 This will output your final projection matrix to the terminal.
 It should be a 3x4 matrix.

 ## Using ffmpeg
-FFmpeg is a free and open source software project that you can use to extract iamges at a certain frame rate from a video.
+FFmpeg is a free and open source software project that you can use to extract images at a certain frame rate from a video.

 Download it here: https://ffmpeg.org/.
 Detailed instructions for downloading are here: https://www.wikihow.com/Install-FFmpeg-on-Windows.
 You can run the command following command to get the images: